 4. You are what you eat: harness the power of nutrition in managing depression.

 When we are busy, tired or unwell, good nutrition can be one of the first things to fall off the cart.
 We take shortcuts and easy options, often reaching for fast food or frozen meals instead of a nutrient rich diet.

 Did you know that nutrition and diet is one of the most powerful tools in managing depression?
 With approximately 80% of our serotonin and dopamine (our happy hormones!) coming from our gut and energy stores, it’s obvious that eating poorly results in feeling poorly too.

 What are the best foods to help you manage depression?

-According to Lisa Cutforth, neuroscientist and Clinical Nutritionist at The Banyans Health and Wellness, we need a depression-free diet is rich in protein and antioxidants.
+According to Clinical Nutritionist Lisa Cutforth, we need a depression-free diet that is rich in protein and antioxidants.
 “Protein-rich foods help maintain a steady blood-sugar level, meaning you are less likely to experience emotional highs and lows.
-When eating regularly, protein rich foods help keep you on an even keel.”
+When eating regularly, protein-rich foods help keep you on an even keel.”